Ori Yogev: Ministry of Finance

-In 2002 Yogev was appointed by then Finance Minister Silvan Shalom as head of the Budget Division – the highest public sector position in the economic field.
+In 2002 Yogev was appointed by Finance Minister Silvan Shalom as head of the ministry's Budget Division.
 He served in this position until April 2004.
 His appointment coincided with a recession in Israel's economy due to the high-tech crash and the Second Intifada.
-The treasury worked to pass legislation for the Emergency Economic Plan, and under the leadership of Benjamin Netanyahu, who replaced Shalom in 2003, pursued a liberal economic policy.
-This included extensive cuts in government spending and comprehensive reforms.
-Yogev led both the drafting and implementation of these reforms.
+The treasury worked to pass legislation for the Emergency Economic Plan, and pursued a liberal economic policy under Benjamin Netanyahu, who replaced Shalom in 2003.
+This included extensive cuts in government spending and comprehensive reforms, the drafting and implementation of which were led by Yogev.

-During his tenure, automatic increases in governmental budgets by means of indices such as linkage and natural population growth were revoked and replaced by a law that capped annual budget growth at 1%.
-Welfare benefits were linked to the CPI (Consumer Price Index) instead of an average salary, child allowances were reduced and the budgetary pension of civil servants was replaced by a cumulative pension.
-The retirement age was raised, and the number of public sector workers reduced.
-The Labor Union (Histadrut) pension funds were also nationalized.
-According to Yogev, the overall plan implemented in this period was based on the approach not to harm the wealthier echelons (so that they would not leave the country), while the period of recession in these years was used to promote the reduction of organized labor in the economy.
+During his tenure, automatic increases in governmental budgets by means of indices such as linkage and natural population growth were replaced by a law that capped annual budget growth at 1%.
+Welfare benefits were linked to the Consumer Price Index instead of the average salary, child benefits were reduced, and the budgetary pension of civil servants was replaced by a cumulative pension.
+The retirement age was raised, and the number of public sector workers was reduced.
+The pension funds of the Histadrut trade union were also nationalized.
+According to Yogev, the strategy implemented in this period was intended to avoid targeting the wealthy, so they would not leave the country, while the recession was used to justify the reduction of organized labor in the economy.

-After his departure, Yogev continued to serve for several months as a consultant to the treasury which led to the ports reform – a reform that he had championed during his tenure.
-Yogev is regarded as Benjamin Netanyahu's economic ideologue.
+After leaving this post, Yogev continued to work as a consultant to the treasury for several months, which led to the ports reform, which Yogev had championed during his tenure.

-Private business

-In 2004, Yogev began representing Australian businessman John Gandel's investments in Israel.
-His activities included investment in Plastro Irrigation Systems, the public company controlled by Kibbutz Gvat.
-Yogev was appointed as executive chairman of the company, until the Gandel Group's shares were sold to the John Deere company twenty months later.

-From 2005 to 2007, working on behalf of the Kibbutz Lohamei HaGeta'ot, Yogev led partnership negotiations between Osem and Tivol, as well as the sale of the kibbutz's stake to Nestlé.
+Public career